VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 ## Setup lsp-zero

-Now we need to add all the lua plugins we need in lazy's setup function.
+Now we need to add all the lua plugins in lazy's setup function.

 ```lua
 require('lazy').setup({